CharlieBurton10/classicalmusicquiz/README.md

 ### Languages Used

-* HTML and CSS were used to create this website.
+* HTML, CSS and JavaScript were used to create this website.

 ### Frameworks, Libraries & Programs Used